VoxForge/voxforge.github.io/en/Home.md

 ## How Can You Help?

-[Record yourself reading some text] using the SpeechSubmission app and upload your recordings to the VoxForge server.
+[Record yourself reading some text] using the Speech Submission app and upload your recordings to the VoxForge server.